 Jingying Xu

 Hello!
-I’m a PhD candidate in the Linguistics Program of Michigan State University (MSU).
+I recently received my PhD in Linguistics at Michigan State University (MSU).
 My research focuses on syntax, semantics and first language acquisition of the two areas.
 I use experimental and computational approaches to study how children acquire their first language.
 My advisor is Cristina Schmitt.
 Alan Munn, Brian Buccola, and Alan Hezao Ke are also on my committee.

 I’m part of the MSU Language Acquisition Lab, Semantics-Pragmatics Lab, and Minimalism, Learning and Computational Psycholinguistics Lab.
-I’m also doing the Interdepartmental Graduate Specialization in Cognitive Science, with a focus on NLP.
+I’m also doing the Interdepartmental Graduate Specialization in Cognitive Science, with a focus on Natural Language Processing.

 You can find a current copy of my CV here.